The General Binding Rules Regulations for small sewage discharges from Septic Tanks and Sewage Treatment Plants

 Check if there is a local public sewer

-You cannot install a new drainage field if any part of the building your septic tank system serves is within 30 metres of a public sewer.
-Instead, you must connect to the public sewer, as the Environment Agency will not allow you to start a new discharge from a septic tank under the general binding rules, if it is possible to connect to mains sewerage..
+You cannot install a new drainage field if any part of the building your sewage system serves is within 30 metres of a public sewer.
+Instead, you must connect to the public sewer, as the Environment Agency will not allow you to start a new discharge from a septic tank or sewage treatment plant under the general binding rules, if it is possible to connect to mains sewerage..

 If the site contains more than one house, then this distance is increased in a linear manner, eg if there are 5 properties then the distance to the sewer will be 5 x 30 metres = 150 metres.